marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

-Realistic cell membranes are not composed of single lipid type, but usually comprise of a complex mixtures of lipids with a large varity in headgroups and tails.
-In this second part of the tutorial we will create a vesicle containing a mixture of two lipids that will be randomly placed on the generated points using PCG.
+Realistic cell membranes are not composed of single lipid type, but usually comprise of a complex mixtures of lipids with a large variety in headgroups and tails.
+In this second part of the tutorial we will create a vesicle containing a mixture of two lipids that will be randomly placed on the generated points using **PCG**.

-For this you need to edit a the `.str` input file defining the lipid composition of both monolayers.
+For this you need to edit the `.str` input file defining the lipid composition of both monolayers.
 Using any text editor, edit the `input.str` file and write the following text in it:

 ```text